renanborgez/TrelloFlow/README.md

 Hide columns in your trello board that are not important for you.

-PS: Need refactor.
+PS: Needs refactor.
 First version!!!